CristinaLofqvist/stina-Lo/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently a student in the webdeveloper program at Sweden Mid univeristy
+- 🔭 Graduated from webdeveloper program at Sweden Mid univeristy
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...